vippsas/vipps-partner/partner-documentation-template.md

 Please contact us, your partner, and we will help as soon as possible.
 We will contact Vipps if needed, so you should not contact Vipps directly.

-**ℹ️Please note: Add partner name, address, website, phone, email, etc here.**
+**ℹ️ Please note: Add partner name, address, website, phone, email, etc. here.**